Hey friends! Are you looking for an effective home workout routine that works well with a busy schedule?

 Three pregnancies were rough on my body.
 The pulled muscles, broken fingers and sprained ankles at the height of athleticism don’t even compare.

-I’ve always made health somewhat of a priority, because being in shape makes me feel good.
-I played soccer in high school and have worked out (loosely) for most of my adult life.
-After I had my third baby, however, I was in a rut.
-I had chronic back pain—it was too painful to run like I used to.
-I did yoga and Pilates home workout videos when I could fit them in a few times a week, but they weren’t enough.
+After my third baby, I had chronic back pain—it was too painful to run like I used to.
+I did some home stretching and strengthening home workout videos when I could fit them in a few times a week, but they weren’t enough.
 I remember one time when I played in a recreational volleyball game and had to lie down the rest of the day from the strain.

 Something had to change.
 The longer I’ve been a parent, the more I’ve come to believe that my physical health is a vital if I’m going to do my job as a mom well.
-What’s more, it’s very closely linked to my emotional and spiritual well-being.
-I needed a new plan with some professional guidance, because trying to figure it out on my own wasn’t working.
-But it needed to be a plan that I could work into a my very busy life.
+What’s more, it’s very closely linked to my emotional and spiritual well-being—and I have a responsibility to take care of the gift of my health.
+I needed a new plan that I could work into a my very busy life.
 Not any easy task to accomplish!

-Fortunately, I found something is effective, affordable and simple enough to implement for a busy mama.
+Fortunately, I found something is effective, affordable and simple enough to implement for a busy mama: FitnessBlender.com

-Disclosure: this post contains affiliate links.
+Disclosure: this post may contain affiliate links, which won’t change your price but will share some commission.
 See here for more information.
 This is NOT a sponsored post for Fitness Blender; I just think they’re pretty awesome.